-More information on University nursery places is available on the childcare webpages for nurseries.
+More information on University nursery places is available here: https://childcare.admin.ox.ac.uk/nurseries.

 8.1.2 Salary Sacrifice Scheme

 Full details of this are on the childcare website.
 This can only be used with specific nurseries so if is worth checking whether the nursery you plan to use is listed.
 Your salary is reduced by the cost of the nursery fees, and these are paid by the University to the nursery.